mikesadowski12/soilflo-be-challenge/README.md

 ## Notes for reviewer
 ### Assumptions
 - I do not perform ANY data validation of the JSON files.
 I am assuming all data is correct and whole (100% correct), meaning no duplicates or missing information
-- Starting/re-starting the application (i.e. the server) drops ALL database tables/data and re-populates them from the JSON files provided (done for simplicity since the Postgres container is specific to this application)
+- Starting/re-starting the application (i.e. the server) drops ALL database tables/data and re-populates them from the JSON files provided (this was done to simplify start up for you, I would never do this in a real application)
 - Typically the `.env` file is not committed to the repo, only the `.env.example` file is included.
 However, I created the `.env` file and committed it to make the setup easier for you (similarly, `.env.test` is included to run the automated local tests)
 - I assumed that the `dispatchTime` field in the request body is a JS Date() object (`new Date()`) string in ISO 8601 format (e.g. `2024-09-11T19:41:17.780Z`)
 - I assumed that the `dispatchTime` can be a past date as the original README only specified future date is invalid